 Delamere Forest is home to an extensive network of trails perfect for mountain biking.
-From sweeping single-track to steep hills, rutted forest paths to gravel fireroads and a bike park to hone your enduro and downhill skills – there really is something for everyone.
+From sweeping single-track to steep hills, rutted forest paths to gravel fireroads and a bike park to hone your enduro and downhill skills – there really is something for everyone, if you know where to look!

-To get you started we’ve covered off the main sections in the forest, including Manley Hill Bike Park and Old Pale Hill.
-For first time riders sticking to the perimeter of the forest will help you gain your bearings.
+To get you started I’ve covered off the main sections in the forest, including Manley Hill Bike Park and Old Pale Hill.

 Manley Hill Bike Park